Berlin to Budapest - 8 Days

 Bratislava

-Leave Prague and travel to Bratislava, the capital of Slovakia.
-Set along the Danube, Bratislava blends past and present with its charming Old Town and lively boutiques and cafes.
-You have a free day to explore it all today.
-You could climb to the top of the tower at Michael’s Gate or UFO Tower for a bird’s eye view of Bratislava, visit the Bratislava City Museum to learn about the country’s communist past or spot as many of the city’s quirky statues as you can.
-For dinner, maybe seek out some local delicacies like kapustnica (a sauerkraut and sausage soup) – your leader will have the lowdown on the best spots.
+Say goodbye to Prague as you travel to Bratislava – the capital of Slovakia.
+Set along the Danube, Bratislava blends past and present with its Old Town and lively boutiques and cafes.
+Today you have a free day to explore it all at your own pace.
+Maybe climb to the top of the tower at Michael’s Gate or UFO Tower for a bird’s eye view of Bratislava, visit the Bratislava City Museum or spot as many of the city’s quirky statues as you can.
+For dinner, maybe seek out some local delicacies like kapustnica (a sauerkraut and sausage soup) – your leader will have the best recommendations!

 Budapest